|

 - Turning off room lights when not needed saves energy.

-- Waiting until having full load before using the washing machine save
+- Waiting until having full load before using the washing machine saves energy.

 energy.